Sacramento mayor wants officers to spend a week learning how to approach mentally ill

 Flenaugh was initially calm when sitting in the back of a police cruiser in south Sacramento in April, but quickly grew agitated.
 At the first opportunity, he left the police car and ran through backyards, swung a pickax at a resident’s door and grabbed kitchen knives that he refused to drop when he was shot dead by officers, according to police.

-Patty DeSantos welcomes the training.
+Patty DeSantis welcomes the training.
 She said she is afraid what will happen if officers without certain skills encounter her brother, Sean Farrell, who is mentally ill and homeless in Sacramento.

-Diagnosed with schizo-reactive disorder, Farrell has “wandered” Sacramento streets for more than a year, often “out of touch” with the world around him, DeSantos said.
+Diagnosed with schizoaffective disorder, Farrell has wandered Sacramento streets for more than a year, often “out of touch” with the world around him, DeSantis said.
 She’s tried to help him, moving him into her Yuba City house and later an apartment, but it didn’t work.
 One day he walked away and has since refused her offers.

 “Authority figures like law enforcement are going to tell him what to do and he might respond like a kid having a fit, having a tantrum,” she said.
 “It will start as something small ... and escalate.”

-“You are not going to try to go in with (crisis intervention training) with someone who is swinging an ax,” said Obayashi.
+“You are not going to try to go in with (crisis intervention training) with someone who is swinging an ax,” Obayashi said.
 “At that point you are on a different plane of enforcement.”

 Chuck Wexler, executive director of Washington-based Police Executive Research Forum, said his organization supports CIT training but believes that approach lacks tactics to handle violent confrontations.
 His organization trains officers to incorporate “tactical pauses” so that when a situation escalates, they have strategic training to avoid lethal force.
 Five Sacramento officers took that training in December, he said.